nbullerds/ml_co_emission_equiv_prediction/README.md

 <b>Website &amp; Visualizations</b>

-The website uses a Bootstrap template with customized CSS and Javascript scripting.
+The website uses a Bootstrap template with customized HTML, CSS, and Javascript scripting.

-The map is rendered from a GeoJSON file that created in Pandas by merging a GeoJSON and a CSV file.
+The map is rendered from a GeoJSON file that was exported from Pandas after merging a GeoJSON and a CSV file.
 The click events are in Javascript and reference the merged GeoJSON.

-The U.S. Transportation Emissions graphic uses the machine learning data that is brought into Tableau.
-This image displays the transportation emissions into the future, the margin of error, and the 2030 emission target.
-This graphic was created in Tableau and embedded in the html code.
+The U.S. Transportation Emissions graphic uses the machine learning data (from the multivariable regression).
+This visualization displays the transportation emissions into the future, the margin of error, and the 2030 emission target.
+This graphic was created in Tableau and embedded in the HTML code.

-The set of graphics in the Overview section were done in Tableau and also embedded in the html.
+The set of graphics in the Overview section were done in Tableau and also embedded in the HTML.
 These graphics give a visual and interactive overview of transportation use in the United States.

 <b> Assumptions</b>